 The digital photos of the College of Education Academic Showcase Recognition Social written program contain the various committee chairs who made outstanding efforts for the showcase.
 However, there are several special people who made unique contributions above and beyond the call of duty toward the success of the Academic Showcase.
 These are as follows: Ryan Brooks, designed and narrated scripts, filmed many of the programs, and designed "The Disc"; Ernie Alexander, served as emcee for our events and produced the three AOC television programs; Dr. Ed Goellner, filmed each of the oral histories; Sharon Lantz, provided the professional and technical services of the E. T. R. C. with an open door in a cooperative spirit.

 Dr. I. Bruce Turner, Assistant Dean of Special Collections Services at Edith Garland Dupré Library, although not a former student or faculty member of the College of Education, provided his expertise and support for our events.
 Through his encouragement and involvement, it was realized that these events were not only important for that month but were worth preserving for the history of the University.
 We endeavored to follow his suggestions and I am most grateful to my friend.
 It is only fitting that the Book of Letters and the videos have gone full circle and returned to be housed with the Special Collections at Dupré Library.
 Dr. Turner had served the Special Collections Department of Dupré Library for 33 years.
-Appreciation is expressed to the following Dupré Library staff members, who reviewed the proposed donation by Dr. Ed Dugas and worked to bring it to fruition – posting on the Special Collections website of Dupré Library: Arthur Almazan, IT Coordinator; Sheryl Curry, Assistant Dean of Technical Services; Zachary Stein, Head of Special Collections; Laurie Vanderbrook, IT Systems Specialist; and Jane Vidrine, Archival Assistant.
+Appreciation is expressed to the following Dupré Library staff members, who reviewed the proposed donation by Dr. Ed Dugas and worked to bring it to fruition – posting on the Special Collections website of Dupré Library: Arthur Almazan, IT Coordinator (former); Sheryl Curry, Assistant Dean of Technical Services (retired); Zachary Stein, Head of Special Collections; Laurie Vanderbrook, IT Systems; and Jane Vidrine, Archival Assistant (retired).

 Lastly, special appreciation is extended to all who wrote letters for the Book of Letters, participated in the Academic Showcase Programs and Centennial Celebration, and participated in the videos to help preserve our storied history.
 November 1998 was a very special month in the history of the University and the College of Education and all committee members are grateful to have played a small role in bringing those activities and opportunities to our former students and the public we serve.